Parliamentary candidates: what to ask them

 Doubling UK tree cover is a key part of transforming the way we use our land and helping stop climate breakdown.
 How do you plan to support that?

 Trees are incredibly important for removing climate-wrecking emissions from the air around us, yet the UK only has 13% tree cover – some of the lowest in the EU.
-One of the best solutions to achieving net zero and protecting our environment is to double tree cover by 2045, but current government targets fall well short.
+One of the best solutions to achieving net zero and protecting our environment is to double tree cover, but current government targets fall well short.
 How does your candidate plan to push for more ambitious targets for trees?

 Do you oppose a third runway at Heathrow (and the expansion of other UK airports)?